CarolHall-NCSU-CBE/PepAD-User-Friendly-Package/README.md

 simulation or experimental study.

-**Current version: v1.42.** The input format changed in v1.42 from a fixed, position-dependent form to named `Parameter = value`. v1.37 inputs are not compatible with v1.42.
+**Current version: v1.42.** The input format changed in v1.42 from a fixed, position-dependent form to named `PARAMETER = value` entries. v1.37 inputs are not compatible with v1.42.
 The v1.37 source, documentation, analyzer, and examples are preserved in [`archive/v1.37`](archive/v1.37).

 ## What PepAD does

-PepAD begins with a fibril model, usually two stacked beta sheets in one of the cross-beta steric-zipper classes.
+PepAD begins with a fibril model, usually two stacked beta sheets in one of the cross-beta steric-zipper classes [4,5].
 A sequence is placed on the fixed peptide backbone and optimized through three Monte Carlo moves:

 1. **Residue mutation** replaces a residue with another residue from the same